 In other situations, a driver’s tires are fine but the tires of other vehicles on the road cause an accident.
 This typically happens when a large truck’s tires separate, leaving very large pieces of tire tread on the road.
 This may cause other vehicles to swerve, which can cause an accident.
 A trucking company or the truck driver can be held liable for any accidents that occur as a result of their dangerous tires.

-If you or a loved one has been injured in an accident involving a defective tire or a truck’s tire tread, call the Dallas defective tire attorneys at the Barber Law Firm at 866-986-1529.
+If you or a loved one has been injured in an accident involving a defective tire or a truck’s tire tread, talk to The Barber Law Firm.
 You may be able to recover compensation for your injuries, lost wages, property damage, pain and suffering and more.